parupet/parupet/README.md

 If you're from Pony Town: MDNI.
 Also I rarely talk unless spoken to first.
 Sitting nearby doesn't count.
 Sometimes I'm tabbed out.
 Also in regards to whispers I oftentimes don't notice them for a while... lol.
 And while I do roleplay, I do not roleplay on ponytown.
-My roleplay blog is https://transorbital-niche.tumblr.com/
+My roleplay blog is https://transorbital-niche.tumblr.com/ - coincidentally, all of the information for my AU numpties is present on said blog.

 To extend the 'DNI' - if you unironically use the Nazi word 'degenerate' to refer to other people, or to art, kindly fuck off.
 And if you're fanpol / an anti / American Feelings Yakuza / culturally puritan / Evangelist at heart / etc, we will not get along.